-Cooped up at home and need something to keep you active?
-Looking to get in shape this year but find the lure of gaming too hard to resist?
+Looking for something to keep you active?
+Thinking about getting in shape this year but find the lure of gaming too hard to resist?
 Worry not, because with Switch it's easy to mix your favourite pastime with a little cardiovascular exercise to get your blood pumping.
 Below we've collected our picks of the best Switch games for fitness and exercise.

-Of course, you'll need to combine these games with a balanced diet and the sessions of more taxing exercise if you really want to feel great and benefit from a dynamite bod with a washboard stomach, rock-hard pecs, etc., but Switch has a whole host of games and software aimed at getting you off the couch.
+Of course, it goes without saying (though we'll say it anyway) that you'll need to combine these games with a balanced diet and the sessions of more taxing exercise if you really want to feel great and benefit from a dynamite bod with a washboard stomach, rock-hard pecs, etc., but Switch has a whole host of games and software aimed at getting you off the couch.
 The console's portability also means there's no need to skip a session when you're away from home, either.
 So, no excuses!

 Whether dedicated fitness software or games with motion controls that get you moving, the Nintendo Switch games below should get your blood pumping and help you get into shape at any time of the year.
 So, grab those Joy-Con and get on your feet for the best Switch games for fitness and (non-stationary) fun...

 Nintendo's latest entry in the fitness games genre succeeds in properly gamifying exercise where Wii Fit never quite hit the mark.
 If you're a gym addict you probably shouldn't throw out your membership card just yet, but for everyone else looking to get fitter, Ring Fit Adventure is a fantastic way to do it that won't bore you senseless.
 Play it properly and you'll definitely feel it the next morning – a sure sign that it's at least doing you some good – while the compelling adventure mode with its RPG elements will ensure that you'll keep coming back for more.